Here, you will find Our Mission;

 Who We Are - An Introduction to KHC

 (The Kanabec History Center opened to the public on June 24, 1978.
 Operated by the Kanabec County Historical Society, the Center is located on 37 acres bordering the Snake River on the west side of Mora, MN.
-The main facility contains an exhibition hall, climate controlled storage areas, reference library, gift shop, and office space.
+The main facility contains an exhibition hall, climate-controlled storage areas, reference library, gift shop, and office space.
 The recently remodeled banquet room serves as a rental facility.
 It is also available for meeting use and other community classes.
 The one-room Whittier Schoolhouse is used for Old Tyme Country School classes each summer.
 Webster School is our smallest one-room schoolhouse and available with Whitter to tour as part of our outdoor exhibits from May - October.
 Coin School, constructed in 1898, and is currently closed to the public.

 The facility hosts artistic, historic, educational and cultural events.
 The collection includes an excellent cross-section of items relevant to the county's history.
 You can find our upcoming events Here and an event archive Here, and information on our current exhibits Here.

-The Kanabec County Historical Society and History Center are NOT a part of any city, county or state government department.
+The Kanabec County Historical Society and History Center are NOT a part of any city, county, or state government department.
 This organization is a member of, but is not funded by, the Minnesota Historical Society.

-Museum admission price for non-members is $2 for students K-12, $5 for adults, and $10 for families (5+).
+Museum admission price for non-members is $2 for students K-12, $5 for adults, and $12 for families (4+).
 Member admission is free.

 Access to Research Materials is $20/hour if Staff provides for non-members, and is free for members.
 (Staff assistance.)